Why Is a Broken Femur Dangerous in Elderly Nursing Home Residents?

 Secure Expert Legal Representation!

-Broken femurs pose a significant danger to nursing home residents, potentially leading to infections, limited mobility, and even sepsis and death in the most severe cases.
+Broken femurs are serious injuries that pose a significant danger to nursing home residents, potentially leading to infections, limited mobility, and even sepsis and death in the most severe cases.

 Call us at (800) 926-7565 or fill out our contact form to schedule a free consultation.